athauna/AFNet/README.md

 Generally, the prediction should be done before evaluation, unless the predictions have been downloaded.
 Before running prediction, the aforementioned test images should be placed in the correct folder, and the *instruction.txt* should be deleted. <br/>
 If you want to run predictions yourself, you can run the following script: <br/>
 `python run.py dataset prediction` <br/>
 where *dataset* has two optional values, *potsdam* and *vaihingen*, on which dataset the prediction will be conducted.
-The predictions will be output in the ./result/*dataset*/ folder. <br/>
+The predictions will be output in the ./result/*dataset*/ folder.
+But notice that for each sample, this version of the prediction code uses strategies such as flipping, rotation, and overlapping sampling to process the input image patches.
+Therefore, the code running time will be longer.  <br/>
 If there are predictions on the corresponding folders, after the labels (boundaries eroded) have been placed correctly, and the *instruction.txt* has been removed from the label folder, we can test the accuracy of predictions by the following script:<br/>
 `python run.py dataset evaluation` <br/>
 where *dataset* has two optional values, *potsdam* and *vaihingen*, on which dataset the evaluation will be conducted.
 The statistics are recorded in the *.txt* file under the ./result/ folder.<br/>